5 Best Teas for Anxiety (Our 2020 Review)

 Because it keeps you hydrated, tea keeps your digestion system working properly, and helps your body rid itself of waste.
 It also allows you to burn more calories during the day due to its caffeine content.

-Now that you know why you should drink tea, let's talk about how you should drink tea to get the most anxiety relief.
+Now that you know why you should drink tea, let’s talk about how you should drink tea to get the most anxiety relief.

 What to Remember When Drinking Tea